10.57.607 APPEAL FROM DENIAL OF AN EDUCATOR/SPECIALIST LICENSE

 (1) Written notice of appeal from the decision of the Superintendent of Public Instruction to deny issuance or renewal of an educator/specialist license must be submitted to the Board of Public Education.
 Written notice of appeal must be postmarked or received by the board no later than 30 days from the date of the letter of denial sent from the office of the Superintendent of Public Instruction.

-(2) The written notice of appeal may not be submitted by e-mail.
+(2) The written notice of appeal shall be submitted by email or sent via post mail.
 The notice must be signed by the appellant and must:

 (a) summarize the appellant's responses to the superintendent's denial of licensure;

 (b) provide preliminary statements supporting the appellantʹs contention that the superintendentʹs denial should be overturned; and

 (c) if applicable, show that the appeal satisfies the requirements of ARM 10.57.608.

 (3) When an appeal of a denial from the decision of the superintendent is before the Board of Public Education, the board shall provide notice by certified mail at least 30 days prior to a hearing of the appeal.

 (i) a statement of the time, place, and nature of the hearing;

 (ii) the legal authority and jurisdiction under which the hearing is to be held;